esrlabs/android-team/README.md

 # Team Blog

+This blog is powered by [Hugo](https://gohugo.io/), a static html site generator.

 Best viewn at https://esrlabs.github.io/android-team/

 ## Contributing

-This is the blog of the ESR Labs Android Team.
-Therefore only team members can contribute.
+As this is the blog of the ESR Labs Android Team, only team members can contribute.

-Run `hugo server` to view locally at http://localhost:1313/
+Run `hugo server` to view your changes locally at http://localhost:1313/

 ### Creating a new post

-A new page can be create with
+A new post can be created with

 `hugo new posts/<name-of-post>.md`